 If you want to really improve the situation, consider a installing natural swimming pool.
 In this setup, plants and natural filter materials are used to clean the water.
 Dog drinking pool water?
 No problem because there are no chemicals in it!
 However, you may have to get used to some slimy algae as part of your swim.

 I think this would be a very cool option, although don’t think I could pull it off in my subdivision lot!
-I guess I’m somewhat lucky my dogs don’t swim in our pool.
+I guess in some ways I’m lucky my dogs don’t swim in our pool.
 They prefer lakes, streams and mud puddles.
-Probably a smart move, in some ways.

 How to Stop Your Dog from Drinking Pool Water